solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 ### Scanning ports behind a squid proxy

 If a [Squid HTTP proxy](http://www.squid-cache.org/) is not properly configured, it can  expose ports and services behind it that are not directly visible to outside world.
-This might give us more insight into the machine and othe systems connected to it.
+This might give us more insight into the machine and other systems connected to it.
 And this could even be abused to [smuggle SSH protocol over Squid proxy](https://daniel.haxx.se/docs/sshproxy.html).
 The poor proxy gets confused and thinks it's HTTP traffic.

 **Portscanner.py**